eddyizm/cheatsheets/Git/git_commands.md

     # or pull directly
     git pull upstream pull/42/head

+### checkout repo PR's locally

+    git fetch origin pull/$ID/head:$BRANCHNAME
+    # where $ID is the pull request id and $BRANCHNAME is the name of the new branch that you want to create.
+    git checkout $BRANCHNAME

 ### issues when creating local git and then merging with a repo online. this command saved my life